Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 1.1 General Interface
 ![Complete](img/en/complete.jpg)

 The user interface can be separated into different areas on the screen.
 Generally, there is not much interface customization possible.
-Unless you are willing to modify the game, which of course would be at your own risk and is not supported by ArenaNet.

 **Top left**

 ![Top Left](img/en/top_left.jpg)

-In the top left of the User Interface you can find your party, showing health as well as boons and conditions.
+In the top left of the User Interface you can find your party, showing health as well as  [Boons and Conditions](#3.x Boons and Conditions) (positive and negative effects on a character).
 Over that there are different buttons to open parts of the Interface.
 From the left to the right:

 Settings | Friends / LFG | Hero-Panel | Inventory | Mail | Trading-Post | Guilds | World vs. World | PvP